2.4. TensorIR: Tensor Program Abstraction Case Study

 T.func_attr({"global_symbol": "mm_relu", "tir.noalias": True})

-Here global_symbol corresponds to the name of the function, and tir.noalias is an attribute indicating that all the buffer memories do not overlap.
+Here global_symbol corresponds to the name of the function, and tir.noalias is an attribute indicating that all the buffer memory areas do not overlap.
 You also feel free safely skip these attributes for now as they won’t affect the overall understanding of the high-level concepts.

 The two decorators, @tvm.script.ir_module and @T.prim_func are used to indicate the type of the corresponding part.

-@tvm.script.ir_module indicate that MyModule is an IRModule.
+@tvm.script.ir_module indicates that MyModule is an IRModule.
 IRModule is the container object to hold a collection of tensor functions in machine learning compilation.

 type(MyModule)